 Where to stay on Merlin Beach?

-There is only one hotel on Merlin Beach, and luckily it is a superb resort with plenty of outlets, restaurants and activities.
+There is only one hotel on Merlin Beach, and it happens to be a superb resort with plenty of outlets, restaurants and activities, especially snorkelling.

 Phuket Marriott Resort Merlin Beach is a new 5-star hotel with a unique location on Merlin Beach in Phuket, just a few kilometres from the busy Patong and yet in a superb and quiet surrounding.